Writing is rewriting, as the saying goes. And while it’s true, do you know what to look for when you read your first draft, or how to improve it?

 4. Check the rhythm of your sentences.
 Is every sentence the same length?
 Or are they all super short, so that after a while it sounds like you’re on too much caffeine?
 Go for a mix of sizes and rhythms.
 Read your work out loud to see if it sounds natural.
 If you’re gasping for air, that’s a clue to break up your sentences.

 5. Sweat the small stuff.
 Fact check whenever possible, especially names and dates.
 You don’t want those emails where people point out errors.
 Put commas in the right places and banish typos.
-Get rid of exclamation points, ALL CAPS, italics, and elipses (…) and concentrate on writing without those gimmicks.
+Get rid of exclamation points, ALL CAPS, italics, and ellipses (…) and concentrate on writing without those gimmicks.

 6. Wonder if anyone cares.
 You might look for ties to current events, trends, or subjects that you know are on your readers’ minds.
 I like to insert links that add value and weight to my post.